By Lambert Strether of Corrente

 Their magnetic pitch had students staying at T.M.
 Landry despite enduring what they described as severe emotional and physical abuse.
 “He seemed to see in us what we didn’t see in ourselves,” Raymond Smith, a T.M.
 Landry alumnus, said of Mr. Landry.

 In addition, dozens of parents have continued to stand by the Landrys.
-“The reason I’m here is ,” one woman said in an audio recording of a parents’ meeting convened after our initial investigation was published in November.
+“The reason I’m here is return on investment,” one woman said in an audio recording of a parents’ meeting convened after our initial investigation was published in November.
 The Landrys “give us hope that I never would have imagined going after,” she said.

 But the Landrys could not have attracted students without also delivering results.
 Transcripts were littered with inflated grades, nonexistent extracurricular activities and fictitious classes.
 In recommendation letters, they fabricated and exaggerated stories of hardship that played on negative racial stereotypes.
 And they encouraged students to do the same.